rolandholik/Quixote/Documentation/tsem.rst

 process invoking the security event hook will be scheduled away while the TPM transaction completes.

-Addressing this problem directly requires a re-consideration of the context from which the security event handlers are being called.
+Addressing this problem directly requires a consideration of the context from which the security event handlers are being called.
 Subsequent implementations of TSEM will include a mechanism for asynchronous deferral of model processing, until when and if, a review